 Swalwell’s name means water inhabited by swallows and was first mentioned in Durham’s Boldon Book in 1183.
 From the 1620s it belonged to the powerful Claverings of Newcastle and in 1700 Ambrose Crowley established an iron works here as a follow up to that established at Winlaton a decade before.

-“Crowley’s Crew” at Swalwell, were a particularly rough bunch, especially during the annual Swalwell Hoppings, held each Whit Sunday during the eighteenth century.
+‘Crowley’s Crew’ at Swalwell, were a particularly rough bunch, something that was especially apparent during the annual Swalwell Hoppings, held each Whit Sunday during the eighteenth century.
 Entertainments at the Hoppings included grinning for tobacco (girning) and rather gruesomely a man who ate a live cockerel, feathers and all.

 Entertainment of a different kind came to Swalwell in 1986 with the opening of the MetroCentre to the north east.
-It is Europe’s largest shopping mall and opened on April 28 that year (the official opening was October 14).
-Built on previously undeveloped land belonging to the Church of England it was the brainchild of developer Sir John Hall and his firm, Cameron Hall Developments.
+It opened as Europe’s largest shopping mall on April 28 that year (the official opening was October 14).
+Built on previously undeveloped land belonging to the Church of England it was the brainchild of the Ashington-born developer Sir John Hall and his firm, Cameron Hall Developments.

 The talented composer and musician William Shield (1748-1829) was born in Swalwell.
-He went on to become the principal violinist at Covent Garden and Master of the King’s Musick.
+He went on to become the principal violinist at Covent Garden in London and Master of the King’s Musick.

 Often credited with inventing the modern musical, Shield wrote the opera Rosina in 1781.
 He sometimes took inspiration from Northumbrian folk tunes and there is evidence to suggest he may have composed the tune to ‘Auld Lang Syne’.
 He is buried in Westminster Abbey’s Poets Corner.